 Q: Why would I brine a turkey?

 A: Brining a turkey adds more flavor and juiciness than any other method we have tried.
 Brining allows you to season your turkey from the inside out before cooking, and who doesn't want yummy flavor in every single bite?
 A simple brine is 1 gallon cold water, 1 cup kosher salt, 1/2 cup brown sugar and any additional seasonings you'd like.
 We recommend peppercorns, thyme, bay leaves, rosemary, or garlic.
-We have an awesome infographic post ALL about brining turkeys.
-If you are thinking about brining a bird, consult that post first.
+Or, you could just make it easy and use our Traeger Orange Brine & Turkey Rub Kit to guarantee great flavor every time.
+To learn more about brining turkeys, check out this post for in-depth info.

 Q: How long should I brine my turkey?

 A: Opinion on this varies, but we recommend no less than 16 and no more than 32 hours.
 We find 24 hours is the perfect amount of time to add the right amount of flavor without the turkey getting too salty.

 Q: What do I season my turkey with?

 A: We like to keep this one simple and classic.
 We mix 8 tablespoons of softened butter with 2 tablespoons of finely chopped mixed herbs such as parsley, sage, rosemary and marjoram and use our fingers to press the butter mixture up under the skin of the turkey.
 Spread it evenly across all areas of the bird.
 Drizzle the outside of the bird with a couple tablespoons of olive oil and season liberally with salt and pepper or Traeger Turkey Rub.